godeyes-org/.github/profile/README.md

 - Contribute code, documentation, or ideas
 - Report bugs or suggest new features
 - Spread the word about GodEyes and our mission

-## ⚠️ Avoid Scams

-**Important:** Our only official domains are [godeyes.org](https://godeyes.org) and [godey.es](https://godey.es).
-Be cautious of any other websites claiming to represent GodEyes, as they may be scams or unauthorized imitations.